bustoutsolutions/siesta/README.md

     pod 'Siesta/UI', '>=1.0-rc.2'

-If you want to use Alamofire as your networking provider instead of `NSURLSession`:
+If you want to use Alamofire as your networking provider instead of Foundation’s `URLSession`:

     pod 'Siesta/Alamofire', '>=1.0-rc.2'